Zooey Zephyr: Legal action

 Four days after having been barred from the House floor, Zephyr and several of her constituents sued the state and the Speaker in state court, alleging that the legislative action violated the Montana Constitution, specifically Zephyr's right to freedom of speech and equal protection under the law, and her constituents' rights to be represented by a member of their choice.
 The ACLU of Montana, along with several private law firms, represented Zephyr in the suit; state Attorney General Austin Knudsen defended the House.
 Zephyr relied in part on previous court decisions involving legislators' challenges to discipline by legislative bodies, including Boquist v.
 Courtney and Bond v.
 Floyd.

 Zephyr also sought an emergency court order to allow her to return to the floor.
-On May 3, District Court judge Mike Menahan, a former Democratic legislator, denied the motion, holding that the separation of powers doctrine prevented the judiciary from such action against the legislative branch.
+On May 3, a district court judge denied the motion, holding that the separation of powers doctrine prevented the judiciary from such action against the legislative branch.
 Because the decision was issued the day after the state legislative session adjourned for the year, the suit and the denial of injunctive relief had little immediate effect.